AlanW719/cylindrical-cell-pack-busbar-interconnect/README.md

 # cylindrical-cell-pack-busbar-interconnect

-Cylindrical Cell Pack Designer – Busbar Interconnect Layout
+# Cylindrical Cell Battery Pack Designer - Busbar Interconnect Layout
-# Cylindrical Cell Battery Pack Designer

 A high-fidelity Python application for designing and visualizing cylindrical battery packs.
 This tool provides real-time 3D rendering of cell configurations, polarity flipping, and copper busbar interconnects with a professional engineering interface.